 The lack of standardized qualifications and training can seriously affect the outcome of lymphedema treatment.
 Recognizing the need for training standards, the Lymphology Association of North America (LANA) has stepped in to set up standards ensuring a minimum level of training, knowledge and experience.
 The National Lymphedema Network (NLN) endorses these standards.

-LANA offers a voluntary national competency exam for certified lymphedema therapists who underwent a 135-hour recognized training program and have at least one year experience practicing lymphedema therapy.
+LANA offers a voluntary national competency exam for certified lymphedema therapists who underwent a 135-hour recognized training program.
 Therapists who successfully pass the national LANA exam may use the initials CLT-LANA behind their names.

-Patients suffering from lymphedema should make sure to locate therapists who were adequately trained and certified and meet the standards outlined in the Position Statement of the National Lymphedema Network on the training of lymphedema therapists.
+Patients affected by lymphedema should make sure to locate therapists who were adequately trained and certified and meet the standards outlined in the Position Statement of the National Lymphedema Network on the training of lymphedema therapists.

 Resources to locate a certified lymphedema therapist: